GsDevKit/Seaside31/repository/Seaside-Core.gemstone.package/WAAttribute.class/README.md

 		Typical implementation is:
 			aVisitor visitXXXAttribute: self with: anObject

 		where XXX is the type of this attribute.
-The method visitXXXAttribute:with: must be implemented in all visitors, in particular WAConfigurationEditor which creates the configuration page for Seaside applications.
+The method visitXXXAttribute:with: must be implemented in all visitors, in particular WAUserConfigurationEditorVisitor which creates the configuration page for Seaside applications.

 Instance Variables:
 	configuration	<WAConfiguration>	The configuration object that defined the attribute group			<Symbol>				name of the group the attribute belongs to key				<Symbol>				key or name of the attribute, used to look up the attribute comment		<String> 				a full length description of the attribute for displaying in the configuration interface label			<String>				a short field label used in the user interface.
 If not specified, a label is constructed from the key. default			<Object>				The default value for the attribute.